otrv4/otrv4/otrv4.md

     * `index` is bigger than `total`

-  * For the first fragment that arrives (there is not a current buffer with the same identifier):
+  * For the first fragment that arrives (there is not a current buffer with the same `identifier`):
     * Create a buffer which will keep track of the portions of the fragmented data message that have arrived (by filling up it with fragments).
     * Optionally, initialize a timer for the reassembly of the fragments as it is possible that some fragments of the data message might never show up.
       This timer ensures that a client will not be "forever" waiting for a fragment.
-If the timer runs out, all stored buffers should be destroyed.
+If the timer runs out, all stored fragments in this buffer should be discarded.
     * Let `B` be the buffer, `I` be the currently stored identifier, `T` the currently stored `total` and `C` a counter that keeps track of the received number of fragments for this buffer.
-If you have no currently stored fragments, there are no buffers.
+If you have no currently stored fragments, there are no buffers, and `I`, `T` and `C` equal 0.
     * Set the length of the buffer as `total`: `len(B) = total`.
     * Store `piece` at the `index` given position: `insert(piece, index)`.
     * Let `total` be `T` and `identifier` be `I` for the buffer.